nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. A `CommandResult` instance is then returned, with feedback that the `Expense` was successfully edited.

+:information_source: **Note**:
+- At step 2, if the input is detected as invalid (either index is invalid or no arguments provided other than index), a matching error will be shown on the screen and the sequence of action is terminated.
+- At step 3, if the user provides a category to edit to, and it is found that there is no such category in FastTrack, an error will be shown and the sequence of action is terminated.

 A sequence diagram is provided as follows, which matches the list of steps mentioned above: